 What activities do you (campers) do?
 Some of the activities that are available to campers are swimming, field games, crafts, hiking, low ropes course, archery, boating, Bible study, nature activities, team building games, and singing.

-For Day Camp: Your child should have a backpack to hold their lunch, towel, bathing suit, sunscreen and water bottle.
+For Day Camp: Your child should have a backpack to hold their lunch, snack, towel, bathing suit, sunscreen and water bottle.

 Do I need to pack a lunch for Day Camp?
 You can pack a lunch for your camper, or for $20/week we will provide a hot lunch.
 We ask that you pack a separate lunch for each child as we do not allow campers to share or trade lunch items due to allergies.
 We are a peanut free camp.